Plan your setup of Office 365 for business

 If you have fewer than 50 employees:

 Ask for help and we'll call you.
 After you buy Office 365, you can access your Microsoft 365 admin center (you don't need to run setup to get to it).
-At the bottom of your Microsoft 365 admin center page, choose Need help?
+At the bottom of your admin center page, select Need help?
 Describe your problem, and we'll call you.

 Call Office 365 for Business Support with your questions.
 We're here to help!